-At the end of the day, Jesus disciples came up to Jesus and said, “This is a desolate place, and the day is now over; send the crowds away to go to the villages and buy food for themselves.”9
+At the end of the day, Jesus’ disciples came up to Jesus and said, “This is a desolate place, and the day is now over; send the crowds away to go to the villages and buy food for themselves.”9

-Instead, Jesus took five fish and two loaves of bread that someone had, and multiplied it feeding thousands of people.
+Instead, Jesus took five fish and two loaves of bread that someone had, and multiplied them, feeding thousands of people.
 And it says “when they were satisfied” the disciples gathered 12 baskets of left-overs.

 People were healed of their diseases.
 Jesus made the blind see, the lame walk, instantly restored health to lepers, brought dead people back to life.
 No wonder crowds followed Jesus!

 After feeding the 5,000 people, the next day there they were again.

 Jesus said to them, “You are seeking me…because you ate your fill of the loaves.
 Do not work for the food that perishes, but for the food that endures to eternal life...”